How to Create & Translate Captions and Subtitle Files for Video and Audio (AVCS)

 New Feature: You can now apply autoreplacements from within the document editor, which is a more powerful and flexible interface.
 The below steps still work, but if you wish to use the new feature, skip to step 6 and then follow the instructions in this video.

-3. In the left-hand side, enter the CORRECT version of the word or phrase, then press “enter”.
+3. On the left-hand side, enter the CORRECT version of the word or phrase, then press Enter.

 5. Repeat these steps as needed.

-Important Note: If you plan to export the subtitle file as a .srt file type, then select “Edit as subtitle file.”
-Otherwise, you will lose your timestamps and not be able to use it for captions.
+- If you plan to export the subtitle file as a .srt file type, select “Edit as subtitle.”
+Otherwise, you will lose your timestamps and not be able to use them for captions.

-Also: It’s important that you ONLY edit the caption text, NOT the timestamps or sequence numbers.
-E.g.:
+- It’s important that you ONLY edit the caption text, NOT the timestamps or sequence numbers.

 7a.
 Play back the media and make edits as you go.
 You can drag the media player around to see the text behind it.

 7b.
-With subtitle file documents, you can place your cursor on the timestamp and the file will automatically play that snippet.
+With subtitle file documents, you can click the subtitle number, and the file will automatically play that snippet.
+You can edit, delete, and flag particular subtitles that need to be corrected.

 Next Steps